barbagroup/AeroPython/README.md

 ## Aerodynamics-Hydrodynamics with Python

-"Aerodynamics-Hydrodynamics" (MAE 6226) using the _AeroPython_ series of lessons is taught at the George Washington University by Prof. Lorena A. Barba.
-The first version of the course ran in Spring 2014 and these IPython Notebooks were prepared for that class, with assistance from Barba-group PhD student Olivier Mesnard.
-In Spring 2015, we are revising and extending the collection, adding student assignments to strengthen the learning experience.
-The course is also supported by an open learning space in the [GW SEAS Open edX](https://openedx.seas.gwu.edu/courses/course-v1:MAE+MAE6226+2017/about) platform.
+The _AeroPython_ series of lessons is the core of a university course (Aerodynamics-Hydrodynamics, MAE-6226) by Prof. Lorena A. Barba at the George Washington University.
+The first version ran in Spring 2014 and these Jupyter Notebooks were prepared for that class, with assistance from Barba-group PhD student Olivier Mesnard.
+In Spring 2015, revised and extended the collection, adding student assignments to strengthen the learning experience.
+The course is also supported by an open learning space in the [GW SEAS Open edX](https://openedx.seas.gwu.edu/) platform.

 The materials are distributed publicly and openly under a Creative Commons Attribution license, [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)